jgbarah/evaluating-foss-projects/sources_of_information.md

 ### Example of SCS: IRC log

 IRC channels on Freenode are one of the most popular synchronous communication channels used by FOSS projects.
-People participating in the channels use some software to connnect to Freenode.
+People participating in the channels use some software to connect to Freenode.
 That software lets them see all messages posted to the channel while they are connected, and send messages as well.
 The software also informs about who is connected to the channel, and produces notifications when new people join or leave it.

 To log all these interactions, usually IRC bots are used.
 Those are programs that connect to the channel, and record all interactions received from it.
 These bots produce files with those logs that the project uses to make conversations public, and to preserve them for the future.